digxz/digxz/README.md

 ## Hi!
 I'm Diego!
 ### And I'm a student of analysis and systems development!
-- I'm currenty studying Javascript and JS Frameworks!
+- I'm currenty studying AngularJS!
 - I have been working as an IT assistant for over a year!

 ### My skills: